rematch/rematch/plugins/select/README.md

 Our selector, `total`, depends only on the cart model's state and doesn't need to update when the rest of the store updates. `slice` creates a basic selector memoized by the model's slice of state.

+> `slice` is private to the current model.
+> To make a part of your model's state public, add a selector

 ```js
 total () {
   return slice(cart =>